Olona: Path

 From Lucernate (fraction of Rho) onwards the river no longer flows into the natural riverbed, but follows the path deviated by the ancient Romans towards the Bozzente.
 Entering Pero, after an initial stretch still outdoors, the Olona begins to flow under the road surface and reaches Milan by first crossing the Gallaratese, Lampugnano and QT8 districts, where it collects the water of the Merlata river (also called Fugone), to then skirt the southern slope of Monte Stella.
 Once in Piazza Stuparich it receives the confluence of the Pudiga (known as Mussa in his Milanese section).

 Merlata and Pudiga are the water collectors that come from the area north of Milan, the so-called "groane".
 The Olona then runs along the Lampugnano and San Siro districts, and then continues under the avenues of the ring road bypass.

 The path under the ring road, which was designed for the first time on the General Plan of Milan in 1884 (the so-called Piano Beruto), was channeled in the first two decades of the 20th century and covered in a period from 1950 to 1970.
 At the exit from this covered stretch, after passing under the Naviglio Grande, the Olona ends its course flowing into the Lambro Meridionale.

 Until the entry into operation of the water purification system of Milan (2005), the Lambro Meridionale was a drain collector which collected the results of the western part of the city sewerage system.
 Subsequently, these sewage were diverted to the purifiers of San Rocco and Nosedo.
 From the same unloader, the Lambro Meridionale has its "clean source".

-The basin
+Basin

 The Olona is 71 km long and has a drainage basin of 1038 km2.
 The drainage basin of the Olona extends over part of the province of Varese, the Metropolitan City of Milan and, to a lesser extent, province of Como, also affecting part of Switzerland.
 A small part of the Gaggiolo basin, its tributary, in fact belongs to the Canton Ticino.

 With its 1038 km2, the Olona drainage basin occupies 5% of the Lombardy area and hosts approximately 1,000,000 inhabitants (which corresponds to around 10% of the residents in the region).
 The catchment area of Olona instead measures 370 km².

 Any hydrographic engineers describe the Olona and the Lambro Meridionale as a single stream that flows into the Lambro at Sant'Angelo Lodigiano and which has an overall length of 121 km.